State-based Modal Logics for Free Choice

 Before we present the system, let us issue a word of caution.
 Recall from Section \ref{section:preliminaries} that $\BSML$ and its extensions are not closed under uniform substitution.
-Due to this our systems will \emph{not} admit usual the {\em Uniform Substitution} rule.
+Due to this our systems will \emph{not} admit the usual {\em Uniform Substitution} rule.
 Note in particular that in the presentation of our rules, the metavariables $\alpha$ and $\beta$ range, as before, exclusively over formulas of $\ML$.

-Most rules in the system for $\BSMLI$ are also rules in our systems for $\BSML$ and $\BSMLO$.
-For ease of reference we first present these shared rules---all rules involving $\intd$ are grouped together at the end.
+Most rules in the system for $\BSMLI$ are also rules in the systems for $\BSML$ and $\BSMLO$.
+For ease of reference we first present these shared rules; all rules involving $\intd$ are grouped together at the end.

 \begin{definition}[Natural deduction system for $\BSMLIBF$] The following rules comprise a natural deduction system for $\BSMLI$.

 (a) Rules for $\land$: \begin{proofbox}[] {

 } \end{proofbox}